eclipse-archived/ceylon-lang.org/documentation/1.0/tour/index.md

 effectively.
 Tooling for dynamic languages simply can't reason about your code like Ceylon IDE can!

+### implementation note <!-- m5 -->

+Not every language feature described here has been implemented in M5.
+Where this is the case, you'll see an "implementation note", explaining when you can expect to be able to use the feature.

 ## Before you start

 If you're using the [command line distribution](/download) to